-Disney’s Easter is Tokyo Disneyland’s two month celebration of Easter, running April 4, 2019 to June 2, 2019.
-This post features photos and thoughts from prior years, along with tips on making the most of Disney’s Easter for those of you visiting Japan during the run of this special event.
+Disney’s Easter is Tokyo Disneyland’s two month celebration of Easter, typically running from early April through June.
+This guide features photos & info, along with tips for enjoying the special event if you’re visiting Japan during spring-time.

 Bunnies, flowers, spring colors, and all that are undeniably cute, and the Japanese audience responds incredibly well to the Easter festivities.
 Like Christmas, Easter is in no way a religious holiday in Japan–it’s all about the kawaii.
 This commercial sums up what Easter is all about at Tokyo Disneyland pretty well.

 Normally, Disney’s Easter occurs at both Tokyo Disneyland and DisneySea, starting just after the post-Christmas winter celebrations and ending just before the Tanabata Days celebration.
 Rather than covering both parks, this post focuses solely on Easter at Tokyo Disneyland (we’ll do a separate post for DisneySea).

 It’s no secret that Easter is in full force when you arrive at Tokyo Disneyland in March, April, May, or June.
 Here’s the front entrance before you even get to World Bazaar.